-❖ PHE 304H Theory of Motor Skill Acquisition - Motor Control
+❖ PHE 304H Motor Control

-The objective of this course is to provide the student with insight into the theoretical, methodological, selected neurophysiological and biomechanical factors essential to understanding the processes of human skilled performance and motor control.
+The objective of this course is to provide the student with insight into the theoretical, methodological, selected neurophysiological and biomechanical factors essential to understanding the processes of human skilled performance and sensorimotor control.
 These processes underlie the acquisition of motor skills and will be studied using human information-processing models.